Brock Boeser

-Brock Michael Boeser (/ˈbɛsər/ BESS-ər; born February 25, 1997) is an American professional ice hockey and alternate captain for the Vancouver Canucks of the National Hockey League (NHL).
+Brock Michael Boeser (/ˈbɛsər/ BESS-ər; born February 25, 1997) is an American professional ice hockey player who is a right winger and alternate captain for the Vancouver Canucks of the National Hockey League (NHL).

 A top prospect with the Waterloo Black Hawks of the United States Hockey League (USHL), Boeser was selected 23rd overall in the 2015 NHL entry draft by the Canucks and spent the following two seasons with the University of North Dakota.
 He made his NHL debut in 2017 with Vancouver.
 Internationally, Boeser has played for the United States national junior team at the 2016 World Junior Championships, where he helped the team win a bronze medal.

 Playing career

 Amateur

 While playing ice hockey at Burnsville High School, Boeser was drafted first overall by the Sioux City Musketeers in the United States Hockey League (USHL).
 However, he was later traded to the Waterloo Black Hawks in exchange for Cooper Watson.
 In his first season with the Black Hawks, the 2014–15 season, Boeser led the league with 35 goals and was named to both the All Rookie First Team and First All-Star Team.
 In 2015, Boeser was picked to represent the United States national junior team in the 2016 World Junior Championships, as the team took bronze.
 During the 2015–16 season Boeser started playing college ice hockey for the University of North Dakota.
 As a freshman, he led his team to win the 2016 NCAA Division I national championship.
 Boeser also finished the season as third-best in the nation in scoring with 60 points and was named a First Team All-American.
 Boeser declined leaving early for the NHL just yet however and opted to return to North Dakota for another season.
 He finished his sophomore year with 34 points and missed part of the 2016–17 season, while sidelined with a wrist injury.
 Boeser then decided to make the jump for the NHL after North Dakota was eliminated in the 2017 NCAA tournament.